A ground fault circuit interrupter (GFCI) trips when there is leakage of current.

 It protects us from the electric shock that may arise from power surges and ground faults.
 That is why we install them in places like the kitchens and bathrooms where ground faults are common.

-Note: GFCI doesn’t protect circuits and appliances, standard types of circuit breakers do that.
+Note: GFCI doesn’t protect circuits and appliances, the standard type of circuit breaker does that.

 How the GFCI outlet works

 GFCI does the same work with circuit breakers and fuses.
 But unlike breakers that protect devices and appliances, GFCI protects human beings.

 The outlet has an internal breaker that turns OFF power when the input and output current varies.
 Once the outlet is OFF, it will need resetting to restore power.